Get

 Image Credit: dikkenss, Shutterstock

 There are a few reasons that your dog may bark excessively during a walk.
 They may be overly excited, anxious, stressed, or fearful.
 Some dogs may bark at nothing in particular, while other dogs may only bark at other animals or people because of leash reactivity and stress.
-You might find yourself trying to shout over your dog’s barking in an effort to get them to stop, but this can actually make the situation worse by making your dog think that you’re joining in on the noisemaking.
+You might find yourself trying to shout over your pup’s barking in an effort to get them to stop, but this can actually make the situation worse by making them think that you’re joining in on the noisemaking.

 The Solution: